SimplySecurity/SimplyEmail/README.md

 - Multiprocessing Queue for modules and Result Queue for easy handling of Email data
 - Simple intergration of theHarvester Modules and new ones to come
 - Also the ability to change major settings fast without diving into the code

+API Based Searches:
+- When API based searches become avaliable, no need to add them to the Command line
+- API keys will be auto pulled from the SimpleEmail.ini, this will activate the module for use

 ##Build Log:
 ####Changelog in 0.1: